FAQ - Frequently Asked Questions

 How much does it cost to earn my Private Pilot's license?

-Obtaining your pilot's license in the Bay Area will cost you approximately $25,000.
+Obtaining your pilot's license in the Bay Area will cost you approximately $25,000 (estimate as of 2017).
 This is based on 85 hours of dual flight instruction, solo flight, ground instruction, ground school, aircraft rental, club membership fees, testing fees, books, supplies, etc. Some clubs or instructors might give you a lower estimate, but I believe that this is a more realistic cost in the Bay Area.

 Always keep this in mind: The more prepared you are for a lesson, the more efficient and effective it will be.
 Being prepared for each flight lesson is often the single most effective thing that you can do to save time and money while training.
 Being prepared can mean completing all appropriate reading, making sure the aircraft is fueled and thoroughly pre-flighted, obtaining a weather briefing, etc.